-In 2011, The Diana Award Anti-Bullying Campaign launched the Anti-Bullying Ambassador Programme.
-The programme aims to empower students and staff through a holistic and peer-led approach by engaging them to change the attitudes, behaviours, and culture of bullying by building skills and confidence to address different situations, both online and offline.
+Anti-Bullying Ambassador training empowers students and staff to change the attitudes, behaviours, and cultures of bullying by building skills and confidence to address different situations both on and offline.
+This is all delivered through The Diana Award’s renowned peer-led approach.